Your Child's Checkup: 6 Years

 3. Ask questions, address concerns, and offer advice about your child's:

-Eating.
-Schedule three meals and one or two nutritious snacks a day.
-Serve your child a well-balanced diet that includes lean protein, whole grains, fruits and vegetables, and low-fat dairy.
-Kids this age should get 2 cups (473 ml) of low-fat milk daily (or equivalent low-fat dairy products).
-Limit foods and drinks that are high in sugar and fat, and offer no more than 6 ounces (180 ml) of juice per day.
+Limit foods and drinks that are high in sugar, salt, and fat.
+Don't give more than 4–6 ounces (120–180 ml) of 100% juice per day.
 If you have a picky eater, keep offering a variety of healthy foods for your child to choose from.
 Kids should be encouraged to give new foods a try, but don't force them to eat them.
+Teach your child pay attention to feelings of hunger and fullness.

 Bathroom habits.
-Bladder and bowel control should be mastered by this age.
-Bedwetting is a problem that is more common in boys and deep sleepers.
-In most cases it ends on its own, but talk to your pediatrician if it continues past the 7th birthday.
+Bladder and bowel control is usually mastered by this age.
+Bedwetting is more common in boys and deep sleepers, and in most cases it ends on its own.
+But talk to your doctor if your child was previously dry at night and is now wetting the bed.

 Development.
 By 6 years, it's common for many kids to: